Sheethalhn/MovieCentral/README.md

  - **Spring Specifications** interface using the Criteria API for filter conditions.
  - Entity Relationships and Transactions

+#### Spring MVC
+- Jackson API for sending request response in Json to frontend

 #### Spring HATEOAS
  * For supporting RESt representations of Page and Filtering results.